tq21/tq21.github.io/_pages/about.md

 I play the violin, not professionally though:
 ======
-Here is a video of one of my performance in the University of Washington Symphony Orchestra: [link to YouTube](https://www.youtube.com/watch?v=7ZAlyTjw0SM&feature=youtu.be&fbclid=IwAR24_7sG3jNBrYODWuO9YQilEDJHHPrDC7XSImHcMIvZ4c4HluVi4ntGe_0&ab_channel=DavidAlexanderRahbee)
+Here is a video of one of my performances in the University of Washington Symphony Orchestra: [link to YouTube](https://www.youtube.com/watch?v=7ZAlyTjw0SM&feature=youtu.be&fbclid=IwAR24_7sG3jNBrYODWuO9YQilEDJHHPrDC7XSImHcMIvZ4c4HluVi4ntGe_0&ab_channel=DavidAlexanderRahbee)